Argonne-National-Laboratory/neml/doc/sphinx/install/windows.rst

   ninja

+Remember to replace ``C:\Program Files\boost`` with the location you chose to install boost.

-This should build the NEML base library using the `Ninja build system <https://ninja-build.org/>`.
+This should build the NEML base library using the `Ninja build system <https://ninja-build.org/>`_.

 At this point all you need to do is to add the ``neml\lib`` directory to your ``PATH``.